 All voting systems in Colorado must be constructed according to strict guidelines to ensure data is recorded accurately and coding is reliable.
 Follow this link to view the Colorado Secretary of State’s Office trusted build policy.

 To ensure the transparency of our elections processes, certified election results and redacted cast vote records are available to the public.
-Follow these links to view certified results for the 2020 General Election and voter lists.
+Follow these links to view certified results for the following elections:

 A mandatory recount occurs when difference between the winning candidate) and the runner-up is less than or equal to 0.5% of the highest votes cast.
 If more than one person will be elected to office (like two at-large city councilpersons), a recount can be triggered by the difference between the winning candidate with the least votes (lowest winner) and the losing candidate with the most votes (the first runner-up) meeting that 0.5% mark.

 The bipartisan Canvass Board repeats all voting systems logic and accuracy testing before any recount and must meet to certify the results after the recount is concluded.

 To view the November 2021 Canvass Board certification, click here.